AntelopeIO/cdt/docs/man/cdt-cpp.1.md

 **`-R=<dir>`**

-    Add the directory dir to the list of directories to be searched for resource files.
+    Add the directory dir to the list of directories to be searched for resource files

 **`-S`**